esavv/wavescore/README.md

 ## Roadmap

 ### Things to Work on Next
-Last updated: 2024/12/17
+Last updated: 2024/12/29
    - Get current 2-part model inference running on API and returning results to iOS app
-      - Figure out how to deploy the inference API to Heroku: Upload the model to S3 and download the model to Heroku post-deployment
-      - Raise appropriate errors in api/video_content and api/video_overlay if key files are missing
-      - Remove the Google Cloud base64 account key if no longer necessary
-   - Refactor inference.run_inference() to move frame sequencing into a dedicated function.
-Consider sharing this with maneuver_sequencing.py
+      - We've spent some time on this.
+We uploaded the 46MB model to S3 to save slug size on Heroku, only to find that PyTorch & other packages increase our slug size to 3GB+
+      - Some approaches for moving forward:
+         - Find & install a CPU-only version of PyTorch that I can run both locally on my Mac and on Heroku.
+Might not be officially supported anymore, but [see here](https://stackoverflow.com/questions/51730880/where-do-i-get-a-cpu-only-version-of-pytorch)
+         - Dockerize my application (at least the API code) so I can develop locally on Linux & use a CPU-only version of PyTorch that is officially supported
+         - Abandon deploying my model to Heroku since it doesn't even work yet and it'll likely get so big that the previous approaches are only temporary workarounds.
+Instead, deploy my model to AWS or similar and expose an API to my Heroku service for calling inference
+      - Attempting the above may be good opportunities to learn Docker & get package/dependency juggling experience, but my time might be better spent on other projects like:
+         - Getting the 2-part model working well locally
+         - Building a 1-part model
+         - Reverting API to hardcoded results; get interim analysis results with SSE
+         - Once models work well, migrate data storage to postgres + blob storage
    - Investigate whether it's bad that our 2-part model runs inference on a single frame sequence at a time, even though we trained it to learn relationships across/betweens sequences
    - Build 1-part model: Infer score from raw video, no intermediate maneuver labeling
    - Migrate data from directory system to postgres + blob storage (S3)
    - Get interim analysis results (checking if surf video, analyzing, annotating video...).
 Consider switching API to SSE
    - Host model training & inference in the cloud
-   - Pad video frames to make them square before the resizing in train.py
    - Build 2nd part of 2-part model: Infer wave score from maneuvers performed
+   - Model optimization: Pad video frames to make them square before the resizing in train.py
+   - Refactoring: Refactor inference.run_inference() to move frame sequencing into a dedicated function.
+Consider sharing this with maneuver_sequencing.py
+   - API cleanup: Raise appropriate errors in api/video_content and api/video_overlay if key files are missing
+   - API cleanup: Remove the Google Cloud base64 account key if no longer necessary
    - iOS code cleanup: Refactor toast & other logic in ContentView

 ### Things Recently Completed